 The reality is that some people don’t know how to express their new belief.
 Their hearts are dealing with matters of eternity and before the holiness of God.

 This is where giving an invitation to follow Jesus can be helpful.

-Some, like myself, didn’t need an invitation, they will just start.
+Some will not need an invitation, they will just start.
 That is what happened to me when I started to follow Jesus.
 I simply responded.

 Others will need to act on an invitation to confirm their belief.